Fact Check: Democrat Jason Crow Blames Trump for Ukrainian Deaths | Breitbart

 Ultimately, the U.S. aid to Ukraine was approved ahead of the statutory deadline, and delivered as promised.

 Yet Crow, citing his own military experience in Iraq and Afghanistan, repeatedly claimed that President Trump had put U.S. allies at risk by holding up the aid for several weeks, though not one witness testified that had happened.
+Ranking Member Doug Collins (R-GA) delivered a powerful and passionate rebuttal to Rep Eric Swalwell (D-CA) when he tried to make the same case that Crow made about Trump being responsible for Ukrainian deaths.

 Notably, Democrats did not object when President Barack Obama denied lethal military aid to Ukraine; allowed Russia to seize Crimea; abandoned promises to Eastern Europe on missile defense; or promised then-President Dmitry Medvedev that he would be more “flexible” in making further missile concessions after his 2012 re-eleciton.